Mature Masculine

 Attack Disguised as Confrontation

-• False version: Using "honesty" to vent anger, punish, or establish dominance.
+• False version: Using "honesty" to vent anger or establish dominance.

-• True confrontation: Addressing what needs to be addressed with care for the outcome and the relationship.
+• True confrontation: Addressing what needs addressing with care for the outcome.

-Test: After you confront, do people feel clearer and more respected, or smaller and more defensive?
+Test: After we confront, do people feel clearer or smaller?

 Avoidance Disguised as Patience

-• False version: Telling yourself you're "waiting for the right moment" when you're avoiding.
+• False version: "Waiting for the right moment" when we're avoiding.

-• True patience: Sensing that now is not the time, while remaining committed to addressing the issue.
+• True patience: Sensing timing while remaining committed to addressing the issue.

-Test: Are you preparing for the conversation, or hoping it will become unnecessary?
+Test: Are we preparing for the conversation or hoping it becomes unnecessary?

 Bluntness Disguised as Directness